saraanbih/Stone-Paper-Scissors-Project/README.md

-Here’s a polished version of your README file for your GitHub project:

----

 # **Scissors, Paper, Stone Game**

 This is my first project: **Scissors, Paper, Stone** — a fun game where you play against the computer!
 The outcome is based on the choices made by you and the computer.